Seneca-ICTOER/OSM620v1/docs/Labs/lab6.md

 ### Part 1: Create *router* VM

-Here we'll create the VM appliance.
+Here we'll create the VM hardware and install the VyOS operating system.
+This is very quick process.

 > **Reminder**: Remember to create a new *router* folder on your SSD for the VM files!